James Fallows makes an astute point in relating the tale of someone who ran afowl of homeland secuirty while taking pictures of a tree (a

 Thus it's worth continuing pressure against further movement of the ratchet.
 American society is becoming steadily more policed, monitored, and suspicious, which will continue unless we resist.

-He also points us to Later On, who points out the "strange juxtopsition" of going to absurd lengths to protect airplanes while actively rejecting any notion of gun control:
+Later On, who points out the "strange juxtopsition" of going to absurd lengths to protect airplanes while actively rejecting any notion of gun control:

 Timorous about flying, but willing to be shot to death in malls and schools.
 Strangely fearful on the one hand, fatalistically accepting frequent stupid deaths on the other.
 Going to any lengths—regardless of privacy, humiliation, intrusive searches—when around airplanes, but rejecting any hint of control of firearms.